binhnguyennus/awesome-scalability/README.md

 ## An Act Of Kindness

-[Buy me a coffee](https://paypal.me/binhnguyennus), please?
-Thank you!
+If you like this project, [click here to treat me a beer](https://paypal.me/binhnguyennus) :beer: Thank you!
 You are the awesome one :thumbsup: